 So, if you are interested in the underwater archaeology, this is the ideal place, as the architectural remains of this sunken city are visible at a depth of about three meters!

 Pavlopetri is in Lakonia, in Peloponnese, which is 4 hours drive from Athens or 2.5 hours from Kalamata International Airport.

-Pavlopetri is an amazing finding and the documentary of BBC will reveal you a spectacular view to an unknown world and civilisation 5000 years ago!
-(Featured photo © BBC/Jon Henderson)
+Pavlopetri is a fantastic finding, and there is a beautiful documentary by BBC, which will reveal you a spectacular view of an unknown world and civilisation 5000 years ago!
+(Featured photo © BBC/Jon Henderson).

-Now that you read where is the oldest submerged town of the world, do you know which is the largest ancient city of Greece?
+Now that you read where is the oldest submerged town in the world, do you know which is the largest ancient city of Greece?